gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md

       {
         "applianceId": "device-001",
         "manufacturerName": "device-manufacturer-name",
-        "modelName": "Smart lamp,"
+        "modelName": "Smart lamp",
         "version": "v1.0",
-        "friendlyName": "Living room lamp,"
+        "friendlyName": "Living room lamp",
-        "friendlyDescription": "A lamp that can be controlled using a smartphone," "isReachable": true,
+        "friendlyDescription": "A lamp that can be controlled using a smartphone", "isReachable": true,
           "actions": [
             "DecrementBrightness",